ashenders/tribute-page/README.md

-# tribute-page
+# Tribute Page
-Basic tribute page
+A basic tribute page, made responsive with Bootstrap 4.